uditsinghal-tech/Algorithmic-Toolbox/README.md

 # Algorithmic-Toolbox
-All assignments in C++ of Algorithmic Toolbox course of coursera offered by University of California San Diego.
+All programming assignments in C++ of Algorithmic Toolbox course of coursera offered by University of California San Diego.